AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InternalElementSequence/README.md

 InternalElementSequence Class
 =============================
-AutomationML 2.1 APIThis class defines a sequence of CAEX 'InternalElement' elements.
+This class defines a sequence of CAEX 'InternalElement' elements.
 A sequence of InternalElements can be associated with each class which implements the [IInternalElementContainer][1] interface.

 Inheritance Hierarchy